pedrodanieljardim/pedrodanieljardim/readme.md

 **Talking about Personal Stuffs:**

-- 🤔 My interests are with algorithms, web and mobile development, cybersecurity and devops.
+- 🤔 My interests are with web evelopment, cybersecurity and devops.
 - 💼 I'm in the 3rd semester of my bachelor's degree in Information Systems at [Federal University of Viçosa](https://www.ufv.br/).
 - 💬 Ask me about anything, I'm happy to help.
 - 📫 Please email via pedro.jardim@ufv.br or pedro.d.jardim@hotmail.com to reach me.